OpenMx/OpenMx/docs/source/MultipleGroups_Path.rst

         LRT= rbind(LLHet,LLHom,Chi)
         LRT

 These models may also be specified using matrices instead of paths.
-See `here 	<http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Matrix.html#multiplegroups-matrix-specification>`_ for matrix specification of these models.
+See :ref:`multiplegroups-matrix-specification` for matrix specification of these models.